Click on either link above to learn more about us as the Episcopal Community

 If you are looking for a place that feels bigger than the walls of the structure itself; where God is embraced in all people, in all differing types of ways; where you know that you are not alone, even as things change, and where friendship and hospitality are valued.
 If you are willing to take a risk, be challenged, and discover that God is not finished with us yet, then join us!
 Your presence here would be wonderful!

-Our Priests are The Rev. Jane Butterfield, The Rev. Christine Moseley, The Rev. Bob Wilson
+Our Clergy are The Rev. Christine Moseley, The Rev. Bob Wilson

 Our Parish Administrative Coordinator is Tim Daley